intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	The maximum value that the number of processes in the cgroup and its descendants has ever reached.

+  pids.forks
+	A read-only single value file which exists on non-root cgroups.

+	The number of fork()/clone() calls (whether successful or not).

   pids.events
 	A read-only flat-keyed file which exists on non-root cgroups.
 Unless specified otherwise, a value change in this file generates a file